-The ignition relay’s job is to ensure uninterrupted electricity supply to many of your car’s components.
+The ignition relay’s job is to give out an uninterrupted electricity supply to many of your car’s components.

 The ignition relay is usually found in the fuse box situated underneath the hood or somewhere under the car’s dashboard.
 It transfers electricity from the battery to the ignition components, which allows you to start the car in the blink of an eye.

-However, if the relay fails to perform up to its standards, you will start experiencing problems and not just in one, but many engine components such as the fuel pump and the ignition coil, among others.
-So what happens if you have a bad ignition relay?
+However, if the relay fails to perform up to its standards, you will start experiencing problems not just in one, but many engine components such as the fuel pump and the ignition coil, among others.

 An ignition relay normally sits with a few other relays and fuses in the fuse box found in the engine bay.
-The area under the hood is open to contaminants and pollutants like dirt and debris – the common reason behind ignition relay failure.
+The area under the hood is open to contaminants and pollutants like dirt and debris, which are a common reason behind ignition relay failure.

-Here is a more detailed list of the most common symptoms of a bad ignition relay:
+Here is a more detailed list of the signs of a bad or failing ignition relay to look for:

 1. Ignition is Unresponsive